PoomSmart/EmojiFonts/README.md

 ## FluentUI Emoji

-1. Clone [fluentui-emoji](https://github.com/microsoft/fluentui-emoji) and place it alongside this project.
+1. Clone [fluentui-emoji](https://github.com/microsoft/fluentui-emoji) and place its folder alongside this project.
 2. Execute `fluentui.sh STYLE` (where `STYLE` is one of this list: `Color, Flat, High Contrast`) to create themed font, output at `fluentui/fluentui-STYLE.ttc`.

+## Blobmoji Emoji

+1. Clone [blobmoji](https://github.com/C1710/blobmoji) and place its folder alongside this project.
+2. Execute `blobmoji.sh` to create themed font, output at `blobmoji/blobmoji.ttc`.